 Virtually all medications used to treat depression are metabolized by two enzymes in the liver: CYP2D6 and CYP2C19.
-Other metabolic pathways include CYP1A2, CYP2B6, CYP3A4, COMT, GRIK4, HTR2A, HTR2C and MTHFR.
+Other metabolic pathways include CYP1A2, CYP2B6, and CYP3A4.

-Your genes are the main factor in determining the level of these enzymes in your liver.
+Your genes are the main factor in determining the level of these enzymes in your liver and other organs.
 If you have too much of the enzyme, you process the medication too quickly, too little of the enzyme and the medication builds up in your bloodstream potentially causing adverse reactions or side effects.
-Without knowing your genetics, your physician may need to go through months of trial-and-error prescribing to find the right drug and dose for you.
+Without knowing your genetics, your physician may need to go through months of trial-and-error

 PGx AND DEPRESSION

-Genelex pharmacogenetic testing complements current efforts to optimize treatment of depressions and leads towards effective and personalized care — all while being more cost effective and reducing trial-and-error efforts.
+MedMPact complements current efforts to optimize personalized care in depression patients — all while being more cost effective and reducing trial-and-error efforts.

 Population Frequency of Cytochrome P450 Metabolizer Types